balena-io/docs/pages/learn/getting-started.md

 $ {{ $names.company.lower }} push 10.19.0.153
 ```

-The same build process as before is carried out, but this time instead of using the {{ $names.company.lower }} builders, it's all happening locally on the device.
+The same build process as before is carried out, but this time instead of using the {{ $names.company.lower }} builders, the build takes place locally on the device itself.

 ```shell
 [Info]    Streaming device logs...